Kosalexx/payment_app/README.md

 Extended product info is displayed on the product page "/item/{item_id}."

+You can buy an item by clicking the "buy now" button.
+Or you can add an item to your cart and buy all the items in your cart in one order.

+After clicking the "buy now" button from the product card (or checkout from the cart), the user is redirected to the order confirmation form.

+In the order confirmation form, the user must be sure to add an email.
+It is also possible to add a promo code (enter a value) and if there is such a promo code in the database - the corresponding discount will be applied to the order.

+The default list of discounts is available on the "Available discounts" tab.
+New discounts can be added from the admin panel.

+Taxes are attached to the product category, depending on the category the tax is assigned, also "Sales stripe tax" is added to each order at creation (further we can think of other logic for adding taxes).

-You can buy an item by clicking the "buy" button.
-Stripe API is used as a payment acceptance system.
+Stripe Session API is used as a payment acceptance system.

+ # TODO 1.
+PaymentIntent
+ # TODO 2.
+Stripe webhooks

 <h1></h1>